 Congo Postpones Elections in Ebola-Hit Regions Until March

-(Bloomberg) -- Democratic Republic of Congo’s electoral authority postponed Sunday’s presidential and parliamentary elections in three parts of the central African country until March, citing an outbreak of Ebola, militia violence and inter-community clashes.
+(Bloomberg) -- Democratic Republic of Congo’s electoral authority postponed Sunday’s presidential and parliamentary elections in three parts of the Central Africa country until March, citing an outbreak of Ebola, militia violence and inter-community clashes.

-The main opposition denounced the delay as politically motivated because it effectively disenfranchises almost 1.2 million voters in the regions, which are known as strongholds of the current president’s critics.
-The presidential outcome will be announced before those votes are even cast.
+Opposition politicians denounced the delay as politically motivated, effectively disenfranchising the almost 1.2 million voters in the regions, which are known as strongholds of the current president’s critics, because the presidential outcome will be announced before those votes are even cast.

-The commission on Wednesday cited the Ebola outbreak and frequent attacks by militias in its decision to put off the vote in Butembo and Beni in the east, as well as the rural area surrounding Beni.
-Polls in the western district of Yumbi, where more than 100 people were killed in inter-community violence last week, will also be delayed.
-More than 400 people have been infected with Ebola.
+The election commission cited the Ebola outbreak and frequent attacks by militias in its decision to put off the vote in Butembo and Beni in the east, as well as the rural area surrounding Beni.
+Polls in the western district of Yumbi, where more than 100 people were killed in inter-community violence last week, will also be delayed, the National Independent Electoral Commission said Wednesday.

-The elections will go ahead in the rest of the country on Dec.
+The delay means the votes in those regions won’t contribute to picking the new president because the elections will go ahead in the rest of the country on Dec.
 30 as planned.
 Results for the presidential vote will be announced on Jan.
 15 and the next head of state will take the oath of office three days later, the commission said.
 There are about 40 million registered voters nationwide.

 Government opponents said the delay was designed to suppress opposition votes in areas hostile to outgoing President Joseph Kabila and his chosen candidate Emmanuel Ramazani Shadary.

 Shadary, a former interior minister, is facing two major challengers.
-Felix Tshisekedi is the leader of Congo’s largest opposition party while Fayulu heads an alliance backed by heavyweights Jean-Pierre Bemba and Moise Katumbi, who have been barred from pursuing their own presidential ambitions.
+Felix Tshisekedi is the leader of Congo’s largest opposition party while Martin Fayulu heads an alliance backed by heavyweights Jean-Pierre Bemba and Moise Katumbi, who were been barred from pursuing their own presidential ambitions.

 ©2018 Bloomberg L.P.